VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/06 Conditional values/07 Exercises/L1-01-Check-UserName/01 Problem Statement.md

 ## Rules

-* Use only terinary to provide value to isValidUser
+* Use only ternary operator to provide value to isValidUser
 * myName = "Arul"
     * isValidUser = true
 * if myName is not equal to "Arul"